yeswework/fabrica-dev-kit/README.md

 `wp`                         | Run WP Cli. eg. `fdk wp option list` `logs`                       | Tail WP container logs `remove`                     | Stop all project containers, remove their volumes and WP project image

-### Local database access
-For direct MySQL access to the development database, we recommend using [Sequel Pro](https://www.sequelpro.com/) to access it while the development machine is up.
-The database server is accessible at `127.0.0.1`, and with the dynamic port which you'll be told when you run `fdk start` (see example output above).
-The username, password and database name are are `wordpress`.